 Inversion

 Inversion involves looking at a problem or situation from the opposite perspective or considering the reverse of the desired outcome.
-Instead of focusing on how to achieve a particular goal, inversion prompts you to think about how to avoid or prevent the unwanted outcome.
+By identifying and preventing negative outcomes, you can indirectly reach your goals.

 The basic premise of Munger’s quote is that it is far easier and more effective to avoid making stupid mistake than trying to be brilliant - i.e. You can win in life by not losing.